rednafi/digressions/_posts/linux/2019-09-05-essential-bash.md

 ```
 Let's have a look at each of them separately.

 * **set-e:** This instruction forces the bash script to exit immediately if any command has a non zero exit status.
-If there is an issue in any of the lines in your code, the subsequent lines simply won't run.
+If there's an issue in any of the lines in your code, the subsequent lines simply won't run.

 * **set-u:** If your code has a reference to any variable that wasn't defined previously, this will cause the program to exit.